Applied mechanics: Dynamics

 Dynamics, the study of the motion and movement of various objects, can be further divided into two branches, kinematics and kinetics.
 For classical mechanics, kinematics would be the analysis of moving bodies using time, velocities, displacement, and acceleration.
 Kinetics would be the study of moving bodies through the lens of the effects of forces and masses.
 In the context of fluid mechanics, fluid dynamics pertains to the flow and describing of the motion of various fluids.

 Statics

 The study of statics is the study and describing of bodies at rest.
-Static analysis in classical mechanics can be broken down into two categories, deformable bodies and non-deformable bodies.
-When studying deformable bodies, considerations relating to the forces acting on the rigid structures are analyzed.
-When studying non-deformable bodies, the examination of the structure and material strength is observed.
+Static analysis in classical mechanics can be broken down into two categories, non-deformable bodies and deformable bodies.
+When studying non-deformable bodies, considerations relating to the forces acting on the rigid structures are analyzed.
+When studying deformable bodies, the examination of the structure and material strength is observed.
 In the context of fluid mechanics, the resting state of the pressure unaffected fluid is taken into account.